notnmeyer/tsk-docs/docs/home.md

 ### Dependency Groups

 You may have noticed that `deps` is an array of arrays.
+Each nested array is a "dependency group".
 Dependency groups are one of `tsk`'s key features.
 Individual dependencies within a dependency group are exeucted in *parallel*, while entire dependency groups are executed *sequentially*.
 We can visualize this with the following example:

 ```toml
 [tasks.a]